Cgossett2022/MechaCar_Statistical_Analysis/README.md

 #### Statistical Test

-- I would use a multiple linear regression to understand what features have the highest correlation with the Price and how the Price could fall more in line with it competitors.
+- I would use a multiple linear regression test to understand what features have the highest impacts on the Price.
+This would also help me adjust the Price to fall more in line with the competition if it doesn't already.

 #### Data Needed

 - Prices for the MechaCar
 - Prices for Competitors
-- List of features for the MechaCar
+- Features for the MechaCar
-- List of features for Competitors
+- Features for Competitors